Localizing genuine multiparty entanglement in noisy stabilizer states: LGME in noisy graph states

 \subsection{Examples}

-We now revisit the examples considered in Sec.~\ref{subsec:gme_examples_pure_graphs}, but in the presence of single-qubit Pauli noise of different types, which adds obstacles in quantifying the localizable multiparty entanglement.
-On one hand, understanding how to characterize mixed states in terms of GME is far from complete, and computable measures of multiparty entanglement in mixed states are scarce~\cite{horodecki2009}.
+We now revisit the examples considered in Sec.~\ref{subsec:gme_examples_pure_graphs}, but in the presence of single-qubit Pauli noise of different types, which adds obstacles in quantifying the LGME.
+On one hand, understanding how to characterize mixed states in terms of GME is far from complete, and computable measures of multipartite entanglement in mixed states are scarce~\cite{horodecki2009}.
 On the other hand, in the case of the mixed states, the manifestation of the effect of the measurement outcomes is different compared to the pure graph states, indicating the necessity of rigorous optimization over all $3^{N-n}$ PMSs.
-To overcome these challenges, we focus on a lower bound of the localizable multiparty entanglement, which can be obtained by judiciously choosing a PMS, labelled by $\alpha_c$.
-Since the definition of localizable multiparty entanglement involves a maximization over all possible $\alpha$, the average entanglement $E_{S}^{\alpha_c}$ obtained for the chosen PMS $\alpha_c$ provides a lower bound of $E_S^{\mathcal{P}}$, and therefore of $E_S$ i.e., $E_{S}^{\alpha_c}\leq E_S^{\mathcal{P}}\leq E_S$.
+To overcome these challenges, we focus on a lower bound of the RLGME (and in consequence, of LGME), which can be obtained by judiciously choosing a PMS, labelled by $\alpha_c$.
+Since the definition of RLGME involves a maximization over all possible $\alpha$, the average entanglement $E_{S}^{\alpha_c}$ obtained for the chosen PMS $\alpha_c$ provides a lower bound of $E_S^{\mathcal{P}}$, and therefore of $E_S$ i.e., $E_{S}^{\alpha_c}\leq E_S^{\mathcal{P}}\leq E_S$.
 The existence of LGME on $S$ is guaranteed by an $\alpha_c$ such that $E_S^{\alpha_c}>0$.
+We refer to $E_S^{\alpha_c}$ as the \emph{floor} of LGME (FLGME).

 A word on the choice of the PMS labelled by $\alpha_c$ is in order here.
 We choose $\alpha_c$ such that \begin{enumerate} \item[(a)] $\alpha_c\in\Gamma$, i.e., all measurement outcomes corresponding to the PMS $\alpha_c$ are equally probable with probability $1/2^{N-n}$, \item[(b)] the subgraph $G^{\alpha_c}_S$ on $S$ in the reduced graph $G^\prime_{\alpha_c}$ is a connected graph, and \item[(c)] the pattern of the PMS can be generalized to any system size. \end{enumerate} We find that such a PMS $\alpha_c$ can be constructed in terms of only $\sigma^1$ and $\sigma^3$ measurements for all the examples discussed in Sec.~\ref{subsec:gme_examples_pure_graphs}.
 See Fig.~\ref{fig:demo_PMS} for a demonstration.